Saturday, September 23, 2023

 Throughout the film, Kimble sneaks into many places without being detected.
 And it's not like many of these places are deserted; there's plenty of people swarming around.
 Sometimes it seems a little farfetched that nobody ever notices him.
 In this instance, he sneaks into the treatment room of a hospital and stitches himself up.
 (He had a pretty bad gash on his lower stomach).
 He then sneaks into the room of an elderly male patient (who is asleep) where he goes into the bathroom to trim and shave his beard.
 That's something I forgot to mention; he has a beard.
 I guess it makes sense that he starts the movie with a beard because he will need to change his appearance and shaving off his beard seems like a good way to do that.
 While he's shaving, he hears a nurse come into the room and comments that the old man must be thirsty since his water bottle is empty.
 Kimble quickly opens the bathroom door and hides behind it (luckily it opened into the bathroom and not into the room) as the nurse walks in and fills the water bottle.
 She's chatting to the sleeping patient the entire time.
 Not once does she look up in the mirror.
 If she had, she would have for sure seen Richard and gotten quite the surprise!

 After she leaves, Kimble has finished shaving and changed into some new clothes (presumably belonging to the patient).
 He scarfs down the breakfast left for the old man (poor guy didn't get his breakfast!) and walks out with a cup of coffee.
 He's also wearing a doctor's coat with a stethoscope around his neck, so he must have found those just laying around.
-As he's walking towards the exit, he runs into a police officer who stops him and ask him if he's seen the escaped prison from the bus crash.
+As he's walking towards the exit, he runs into a police officer who stops him and ask him if he's seen the escaped prisoner from the bus crash.
 Instead of just hurrying past him, with his head down, and telling him he's busy, Kimble looks at the officer and asks him to describe this escaped prisoner for him which the cop does.
 Kimble states that he only sees that when he's looking in the mirror, "except for the beard, of course" because the cop has literally just described him.
 I don't know if this is good strategy to admit you look just like the escaped prisoner, although I guess you can't hide the fact that you DON'T look like him.
 Also, I'm shocked that the cop didn't two and two together and realize that an escaped convict with a beard would probably shave off said beard.
 Duh.

 But Kimble, disguised as a doctor, is able to easily walk away without getting detected.
 Outside, the ambulance is just bringing in the wounded guard and he goes over to check on him.
 The guard is awake and recognizes Kimble and starts to say something, but Kimble immediately covers his mouth with an oxygen mask.
 Since he knows his injury, he tells the EMTs to make sure the doctors know he has a puncture in the upper gastric area.
 The EMTs are confused how he would even know that since the guard is covered with a blanket.
 Well, gee, he probably knows because he's the escaped convict who also happens to be a doctor.

 The guard is able to report that he saw Kimble and this gets back to the U.S. Marshalls team, who are getting the phones of anybody Kimble might call, starting with his lawyer first, tapped.
 There's also a report that an ambulance is missing.
 After the ambulance is spotted, Gerard rides in a helicopter, directing the police cars where to go.
 They spot him heading towards an aqueduct and when he goes through a tunnel, the helicopter lands at the other end, along with two cop cars, blocking Kimble's exit.
-He also can't backtrack since there are more cop car coming from that side.
+He also can't backtrack since there are more cop cars coming from that side.
 In the end, he finds a grate and climbs down there where he finds himself in a tunnel system.
 Gerard and the others follow him and at one point, Gerard slips and drops his gun which Kimble picks up and points at him, telling him, "I didn't kill my wife!" to which Gerard replies, "I don't care!"
 Kimble runs off, but he took the wrong turn because he's now overlooking a dam which is at least 1000 feet tall.
 Now that Gerard has him cornered, he tells Kimble to drop his gun, which he does.
 He then tells Kimble to put his arms behind his head and turn around, which he also does.
 But Kimble isn't going to give himself up!
 He then proceeds to jump off into the waterfall with a very scared look on his face.
 He should look scared because it's a long-ass fall down to the bottom and there's no way anybody could survive that, let alone walk away from it unhurt, but of course that is exactly what he will do!

 Well, at least the U.S. Marshalls (except for Gerard) agree with me that nobody could survive that.
 Gerard wants to start a search team and when the others tell him that Kimble is dead, he replies, "That ought to make him easy to catch."